The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 “No,” Biden responded.
 “Afghan leaders have to come together,” he said.
 “They’ve got to fight for themselves, fight for their nation.”

-Instead, they folded and Kabul fell to the Taliban five days later, creating a full-blown crisis in Afghanistan and a political calamity back home.
+Instead, they folded, and Kabul fell to the Taliban five days later, creating a full-blown crisis in Afghanistan and a political calamity back home.

 The Taliban takeover stunned Biden administration officials, who went into overdrive trying to salvage the end of a two-decade U.S. operation in Afghanistan.
 They focused on getting Americans out of the country.